Itabashi Station

-Itabashi Station (板橋駅, Itabashi-eki) is a railway station on the Saikyo Line in Itabashi, Tokyo, Japan, operated by East Japan Railway Company (JR East).
+Itabashi Station (板橋駅, Itabashi-eki) is a railway station on the Saikyo Line in Tokyo, Japan, operated by East Japan Railway Company (JR East).
+The station spans three municipalities: Kita (East Exit and station office), Itabashi (West Exit and northside of the platform), and Toshima (south side of the platform).

 Lines

 Itabashi Station is served by the Akabane Line between Ikebukuro and Akabane stations, which forms part of the Saikyo Line which runs between in Tokyo and in Saitama Prefecture.
 Some trains continue northward to via the Kawagoe Line and southward to via the TWR Rinkai Line.
 The station is located 1.8 km north of Ikebukuro Station.